Overview & Benchmarking of baseline world models.

 Training Objective

-Value function.
-The value network \(V_\theta(s_t, g)\) is trained with expectile regression against bootstrapped targets from a target network \(V_{\bar{\theta}}\):
+IVL.
+IVL removes the Q-function entirely and trains the value network \(V_\theta(s_t, g)\) with expectile regression directly against bootstrapped targets from a target network \(V_{\bar{\theta}}\):

 \[ \mathcal{L}_{V} = \mathbb{E}_{(s_t, s_{t+1}, g) \sim \mathcal{D}} \left[ L_\tau^2 \!\left( r(s_t, g) + \gamma \, V_{\bar{\theta}}(s_{t+1}, g) - V_\theta(s_t, g) \right) \right] \]

 Policy extraction.
-The actor \(\pi_\theta(s_t, g)\) is trained via advantage-weighted regression:
+For every variant (IQL, IVL, HILP), the actor \(\pi_\theta(s_t, g)\) is trained via advantage-weighted regression (AWR):

 \[ \mathcal{L}_{\pi} = \mathbb{E}_{(s_t, a_t, g) \sim \mathcal{D}} \left[ \exp\!\left(\beta \cdot A(s_t, a_t, g)\right) \| \pi_\theta(s_t, g) - a_t \|_2^2 \right] \]